-Prepaid debit cards can be purchased online.
-Numerous websites offer cards of varying value and with a variety of features.
-After purchasing a card, it will be mailed to you.
-In most cases, these cards require that you provide personal information (such as a Social Security Number, valid mailing address, and other details) so that your identity can be verified.
-You can often reload these cards by transferring money from your bank account, depositing cash at certain locations, or by having your pay direct-deposited to the card.
+Prepaid debit cards can be purchased online, as numerous websites offer cards of varying value and with a variety of features.
+In most cases, these cards require that you provide personal information—such as a Social Security number, valid mailing address, and other details—so that your identity can be verified.
+You can often reload these cards by transferring money from your bank account, depositing cash at specific locations, or having your pay directly deposited to the card.

-You can also get prepaid debit cards at stores if you don't want to order online.
-Cards from stores might not require you to provide personal information, so they work well as gifts and prizes – the person who will ultimately use the card does not need to be present when the card is purchased.
-They are also good for situations where you want to remain anonymous (to avoid identity theft, stolen card numbers, or your bank knowing when and where you spend money).
-You can find debit cards for sale at convenience stores, grocery stores, and superstores.
+You can also get prepaid debit cards at convenience stores, grocery stores, and superstores if you don't want to order online.
+Cards from stores might not require you to provide personal information, so they work well as gifts and prizes because the person who will ultimately use the card does not need to be present when it's purchased.
+They are also good for situations where you want to remain anonymous to avoid identity theft, stolen card numbers, or your bank knowing when and where you spend money.

-Note that debit cards from stores often have lower spending limits.
-Unless you get a debit card that is connected with your bank account or funded by direct deposit, you might not be able to spend with these cards for very long.
+Debit cards from stores often have lower spending limits, so unless you get a debit card that is connected with your bank account or funded by direct deposit, you might not be able to spend with these cards for very long.

 Debit Cards for Teens

-If you're a teenager (or your child is) and you want to get a debit card, you have a few options.
-Debit cards from stores are the easiest cards to get, but they may not be your best option considering the fees involved.
-You can also get a traditional card from a bank or credit union; some banks issue debit cards to teenagers as long as there is an adult co-owner on the checking account.
-For example, the Wells Fargo Teen Checking account allows teens to start using a checking account as early as age 13.
+If you're a teenager (or your child is), debit cards from stores are the easiest cards to get, but they may not be your best option considering the high fees involved.
+You can also get a traditional card from a bank or credit union, as some banks issue debit cards to teenagers as long as there is an adult co-owner on the checking account.

 Rewards Debit Cards